-As of September 30, 2022, we had \$13.65 billion of remaining performance obligations, which represents our obligation to deliver products and services, and primarily consists of sales orders where written customer requests have been received.
-This amount excludes contract liabilities of \$0.93 billion as described above.
+As of December 31, 2022, we had \$12.54 billion of remaining performance obligations, which represents our obligation to deliver products and services, and primarily consists of sales orders where written customer requests have been received.
+This amount excludes contract liabilities of \$1.07 billion as described above.
 We expect to recognize approximately 45% to 55% of these performance obligations as revenue beyond the next 12 months, but this estimate is subject to constant change depending upon supply chain constraints, customer slot change requests and potential elevated demand levels, which could require even longer lead times.
-In October 2022, the U.S. government issued new regulations to control U.S. semiconductor and high-performance computing technology (including wafer fab equipment) and related support by U.S. persons to the People's Republic of China ("China").
-The regulations impose export license requirements effectively on all KLA products and services to customers located in China that fabricate certain advanced logic, NAND and DRAM integrated circuits ("IC").
-KLA is also restricted from providing certain U.S. origin tools, software and technology to certain wafer fab equipment manufacturers and maskshops located in China, absent an export license.
-These regulations are complex, and we are working on assessing their potential impact.
+In October 2022, the U.S. government issued new regulations that imposed new export licensing requirements for certain U.S. semiconductor and high-performance computing technology (including wafer fab equipment), for the use of such technology for certain end uses in the People's Republic of China ("China"), and for the provision of support by U.S. Persons to certain advanced integrated circuit ("IC") fabs located in China.
+The regulations is also restricted from providing certain U.S. origin tools, software and technology to certain wafer fab equipment manufacturers and maskshops located in China, absent an export license.
+These regulations are complex, and we continue to assess their potential impact.
 We are taking appropriate measures to comply with these regulations and are applying for export licenses, when required, to avoid disruption to our customers' operations.
 While some export licenses have been obtained by us or our customers, there can be no assurance that export licenses applied for by either us or our customers will be granted.